perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 # Writeup for TikTok

-*If you've ever wondered which Kesha songs are short enough that their lyrics would fit in a Tcache bin this is the challenge for you.*
+*If you've ever wondered
+'which Kesha songs are short enough that their lyrics would fit in a Tcache bin?' this is the challenge for you.*

 ### Challenge Files